GrahamCampbell/Laravel-Security/README.md

 This will create a `config/security.php` file in your app that you can modify to set your configuration.
 Also, make sure you check for changes to the original config file in this package between releases.

-There is one config option:
+There are two config option:

 ##### Evil attributes

-This option (`'evil'`) defines the evil attributes and they will be always be removed from the input.
+This option (`'evil'`) defines the evil attributes, which will always be stripped from the input.

+##### Replacement string

+This option (`'replacement'`) defines the replacement string, which will be used to take the place of removed portions of strings where XSS was present.

 ## Usage